leia04/User-Activity-Log-Viewer-with-PostgreSQL-Indexing/README.md

 ## 9. Database Design

-The database schema is defined in `schema.sql`, which creates the `activity_logs` table and the index.
+The database schema is defined in `schema.sql`, which creates the `activity_logs` table.
+The sample dataset is loaded through `seed.sql`.

 ### Table: activity_logs